chrisnappin/play-recaptcha/docs/high-level-api.md

 recaptcha.forceLanguage|The language to use (if using force mode)|None

-(see [application.conf](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.1/conf/application.conf) for a complete example)
+(see [application.conf](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/conf/application.conf) for a complete example)

 ## Internationalisation
-The play-recaptcha module supports the following language modes (as set by the `recaptcha.languageMode` configuration setting:
+The play-recaptcha module (both reCAPTCHA v2 and Invisible reCAPTCHA) supports the following language modes (as set by the `recaptcha.languageMode` configuration setting:
-* `auto` - uses Google's JavaScript and built-in language support (see [supported language codes](https://developers.google.com/recaptcha/docs/language)) to automatically render the reCAPCTAH widget in the end user's web browser's preferred language, with no interaction with Play i18n.
+* `auto` - uses Google's JavaScript and built-in language support (see [supported language codes](https://developers.google.com/recaptcha/docs/language)) to automatically render the reCAPTCHA widget in the end user's web browser's preferred language, with no interaction with Play i18n.
 * `force` - forces the reCAPTCHA widget to use the language defined by the `recapctha.forceLanguage` configuration setting.
 * `play` - renders the reCAPTCHA widget using the Play i18n locale (which you can set in your application or use the default Play behaviour)

 Unless you need special behaviour (e.g. your website has its own language selection functionality, or it is only ever rendered in one language), use the default `auto` mode.

-The [play-recaptcha v2 example application](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.1) is internationalised to two languages (English, French) as an example.
+The [play-recaptcha v2 example application](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2) is internationalised to two languages (English, French) as an example.

-##View Template
+## View Template

+### reCAPTCHA v2
-In your view template, you need to include a `recaptcha.recaptchaField` view helper tag within a `form` tag.
-This will render all of the JavaScript and HTML required for reCAPTCHA, plus by default the `noscript` option for browsers with JavaScript turned off (typically rare these days).
+To use reCAPTCHA version 2 in your view template, you need to include a `recaptcha.recaptchaField` view helper tag within a `form` tag.
+This will render all of the JavaScript and HTML required for reCAPTCHA, and optionally the `noscript` option for browsers with JavaScript turned off (typically rare these days).
 Here is a very simple example:

     @import com.nappin.play.recaptcha.WidgetHelper